thalescomp/Project-Descriptions-for-Review/DevOps/P0_Improvement_Plan.md

 ### How will the project be reviewed?

-Your submission will be reviewed using this rubric (ADD LINK).
+Your submission will be reviewed using [this rubric](https://review.udacity.com/#!/projects/7709298823/rubric).
 Please go through the rubric carefully to ensure that you have addressed all the project requirements.

 ### What is the procedure to submit the project?

-When you are confident that your Improvement Plan meets all the requirements of the rubric, you can submit the document at this link (ADD LINK).
+When you are confident that your Improvement Plan meets all the requirements of the rubric, you can submit the Markdown file at [this link](https://review.udacity.com/#!/projects/156/submit-file).